What Is a Built-Up Roof? Types, Features & Benefits

 The following are some of the reasons why contractors and commercial building owners prefer built-up roofing.

 - Waterproof – Water damage can open up your building to other problems like mold.
-The alternate layers of membrane, bitumen, and gravel are strongly bonded.
-You don’t have to worry about water seeping into the building through a damaged shingle.
+The alternate layers of base, ply, and gravel are strongly bonded with a flood coat of hot tar.

 - Durability – A properly built BUR can last for up to 25 years.
 There is no risk of fire, and it can withstand extreme winds.
 It also helps that BUR is easy to repair when something goes wrong.
 Repairing ripples, cracks, and blisters is often simple and quick.